Sidel : Packing is a Resource, Not a Waste

 The packaging industry – like every one of us – has to face up to climate change, pollution and scarcity.
 What are the challenges and how can we make our future more sustainable?

-By far the biggest contributor to global warming – at more than 73 percent1 – is energy consumption.
+By far the biggest contributor to global warming – at more than 73 percent! – is energy consumption.
 Reducing energy use should be every organisation’s priority.
 It is certainly high on the agenda in the packaging industry.

 According to Climate Collaborative, on average, packaging accounts for about five percent of the energy used in the life cycle of a food product, making it a significant source of GHG emissions.